Wiertelsus/Recap/README.md

 ## The app crashes/misbehaves/i want to suggest something

 You're welcome to drop an issue for all of those!
 I'm always open to changes!

+# How do i install?

+Unfortunately, because i do not have a trusted certificate yet, you must run ```Add-AppxPackage -AllowUnsigned Recap.msix``` in an administrator terminal to install the app.